sfeir-open-source/sfeir-school-docker/docs/markdown/80-production-usages/01-best-practices.md

 * Don’t bind to a specific UID
   * Don't make it a requirement eg. use **`/tmp`** to writte on container
-  * Some images use random UIDs when running containers
+  * Some runtimes use random UIDs when running containers
   * specific UID requires adjusting the permissions of any bind mount
 <!-- .element: class="list-fragment" -->